1072 W. 15th St. #3

 Sample Sound File Listen

-Selected for the Judy Herrington Choral Series, this arrangement of the well-known childhood Japanese folk song "Sakura," hits the mark.
+Selected for the Judy Herrington Choral Series, this arrangement of the well-known childhood Japanese folk song ''Sakura,'' hits the mark.
 With a descriptive keyboard part, finger cymbals and flute, the 2-part vocal parts easily express this respected melody.
 Typical of the series, a pronunciation guide and other musical notes are provided.

 P1234 - 2-PART [buy now]

-Composer: Southern Appalachian Folk Song Arranger: Shirley W. McRae
+Composer: Southern Appalachian Folk Song Arranger: Shirley W. McRae Author/Lyricist: Southern Appalachian Folk Song

 Sample Sound File Listen